-After picking up one winner and two places yesterday, Andy Holding is back with three tips for today's racing.
+Andy Holding is back with four tips for Friday's racing.